josdem/hugo/content/techtalk/spring/spring_boot_sse_client.md

-title =  "Spring Boot Server-sent Events Client" description = "In this technical post we will see how to create a Sever-sent events client in a Spring Webflux application." date = "2019-05-13T20:25:54-04:00" tags = ["josdem", "techtalks","programming","technology","Webflux"] categories = ["techtalk", "code"]
+title =  "Spring Boot Server-sent Events Client" description = "In this technical post we will see how to create a Sever-sent events client in a Spring Webflux application." date = "2019-05-13T20:25:54-04:00" tags = ["josdem", "techtalks","programming","technology","Webflux", "Server Sent Events testing", "Server sent events client", "Server server events StepVerifier"] categories = ["techtalk", "code"]
 +++

-In this technical post we will see how to consume an event stream using [Sever-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) in a Spring Webflux application.
+In this technical post we will see how to consume events using [Sever-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) in a Spring Webflux application.
 Please read this previous [Spring Boot Server-sent Events](/techtalk/spring/spring_boot_sse) before conitnue with this information.
 Then, let’s create a new Spring Boot project with Webflux and Lombok as dependencies:

 ```bash
 spring init --dependencies=webflux,lombok --language=java --build=gradle spring-boot-sse-client